Tribler/app-to-app-communicator/README.md

 # Towards indestructable apps

 We envision a new Internet infrastructure build around people and their phones.
-This infrastructure should not rely on any server, trust any entity or require any infrastructure.
+This infrastructure should not rely on any server, require no infrastructure, and trust no entity except itself.
 The Tribler research group creates attack-resilient sharing software, including no-Internet-needed apps.

 ## App-to-app communicator